VisionSystemsInc/pix2face/README.md

    * CMake (version 3.10 or higher)
    * Python (version 3.6 has been tested)
    * numpy, Pillow, scikit-image
-   * pytorch (version 0.4 has been tested), including torchvision
+   * pytorch (versions 0.4 and 1.0 have been tested), including torchvision
    * opencv (opencv-python-headless)

 Optional: